Editor’s Note: This article is the second in a four-part series on how to report travel and entertainment expenses. Part 1 can be found here.

 If you understand what an IRS audit is looking for, your company can preemptively assess areas that might present red flags.
 The key to conducting regular assessments is making the process easy and intuitive.
 With effective analytics software like Chrome River ANALYTICS, managers can track global and departmental spending, check on cost-center activity, compare individual user activity, and drill down into the details when needed — similar to the way the IRS would conduct an audit.
 Users can review past executive expenses and analyze current ones to compare amounts and examine specific transactions and payment codes.

-An audit of your company’s expense reimbursements doesn’t have to be a stressful process, especially if you know what to expect and plan using smart travel expense management and analytics tools.
+An audit of your company’s expense reimbursements doesn’t have to be a stressful process, especially if you know what to expect and plan using smart expense report software and analytics tools.
 For more tips, watch for the rest of our four-part series on how to report travel and entertainment expenses.